Reagan Democrat: Reagan Democrats in the 1990s

-Trump and Biden
+Donald Trump and Joe Biden

-The term still carries relevance, since part of this group also defected to Donald Trump, in the 2016 presidential election, who won every swing state in the rust belt and became the first Republican candidate to win Pennsylvania and Michigan since 1988 and the first to win Wisconsin since 1984.
-All of these states voted for Reagan in 1980 and 1984, but voted for Democratic president Barack Obama in 2008 and 2012.
+The term retained relevance during and after the 2010s, as part of this group defected to Trump in the 2016 United States presidential election, who won every swing state in the Rust Belt and became the first Republican candidate to win Pennsylvania and Michigan since 1988 and the first to win Wisconsin since 1984.
+All of these states voted for Republican U.S. presidents Ronald Reagan in 1980 and 1984 and Donald Trump in 2016 and 2024 but voted for Democratic U.S. presidents Bill Clinton in 1992 and 1996, Barack Obama in 2008 and 2012, and Joe Biden in 2020.

-Following the 2016 presidential election, which saw many Rust Belt counties turn to Trump, a Republican strategist said that the working-class Reagan Democrats who favored Trump in 2016 should now be called "Trump Republicans".
-Conversely, it has been suggested that Reagan Democrats did not necessarily swing the Rust Belt states in 2016, but rather that Democratic voters in those regions stayed home on election day.
+Following the 2016 election, which saw many Rust Belt counties turn to Trump, a Republican strategist said that the working-class Reagan Democrats who favored Trump in 2016 should now be called "Trump Republicans".
+Conversely, it has been suggested that Reagan Democrats did not necessarily swing the Rust Belt states in 2016 but rather that Democratic voters in those regions stayed home on election day.
+Trump became the first Republican presidential candidate to win all three Rust Belt states of Michigan, Pennsylvania, and Wisconsin since Reagan in 1984.

-In a 2021 profile with Politico Magazine, Stan Greenberg used the term "Biden Republican" to identify a large bloc of suburban white collar voters who chose Joe Biden over Donald Trump in the 2020 presidential election.
+In a 2021 profile with Politico, Stan Greenberg used the term "Biden Republican" to identify a large bloc of suburban white collar voters who chose Joe Biden over Trump in the 2020 United States presidential election.
 Greenberg highlighted that these voters have been reliably Republican for decades but were inclined to vote for the Democratic nominee because of the nativism of Trumpism.
+Following the 2024 United States presidential election, Trump flipped all three Rust Belt states of Michigan, Pennsylvania, and Wisconsin again.
+With Trump's Electoral College victories in 2016 and 2024, he became the first Republican presidential candidate to win all three Rust Belt states twice since Reagan in 1980 and 1984.